th3rius/chameleon/README.md

 ### Running the client

-Prepare the following environment variables:
+Prepare the following environment variables (can also be configred through `.env` files):

 | **Variable**         | **Required?** | **Description**       |
 | -------------------- | ------------- | --------------------- |